- Discover CSUB

 One bill covers it all: housing contract, room, cable television, wireless internet, utilities, fully furnished room, food/meal plan, swimming pool, and Student Recreational Center.
 Students are charged quarterly.
 If you qualify for Financial Aid, part or all of your Housing costs could be covered.
 Please check with your Financial Aid Advisor and compare your award amount with the total cost of attendance + the fees for the room type you have selected.

 Each residence hall is staffed by our capable Resident and Community Assistant (graduate students), full-time Community Directors who live on site.
 Our staff is available 24 hours a day to serve as resources, provide emergency support, and ensure residence hall compliances and to assist in your transition to college life.

 Living on campus means endless activities and events such as social events hosted by the Resident Assistants, associated students and campus clubs and organizations.
 Also, there are events hosted by off-campus organizations as well.

-The new Student Recreational Center (SRC) is within walking distance from the dorms, and is filled with top of the line equipment.
+The resident halls is within walking distance from the Student Recreational Center (SRC) that is filled with top of the line exercise equipment.
 You can workout by yourself or with a friend.
 Or you can join group workout classes such as Self Defense, Zumba, Burn Out, or Circuit Blast.

 Living on campus means that you have the opportunity to meet and make life-long friends.
 It also allows you to gain valuable social experience.
 The on-campus support network, which often develops in your living environment, enhances your college experience and contributes to your future success.